BZ269/5153-2025-final-proj-gp2/README.md

 [https://www.singaporehealthcaremanagement.sg/Pages/Poster-Exhibition-2022.aspx](https://www.singaporehealthcaremanagement.sg/Pages/Poster-Exhibition-2022.aspx)

 ### Database
-The hospital database contains synthesized data (not real patient data) stored in a SQLite database file (.db).
-This database is used for the Text-to-SQL component to demonstrate how natural language queries can be converted to SQL and executed against structured data.
+The hospital database contains 100% synthesized data that was generated using SQL code based on mathematical distributions.
+All data is completely random and artificially created - NO REAL PATIENT DATA is used in any part of this project.
+This synthetic database is used for the Text-to-SQL component to demonstrate how natural language queries can be converted to SQL and executed against structured data.

 ## Prerequisites